When To Use Wax Pillar Candles, Tea Lights & Flameless Candles At Your Wedding

 Tea light candles

-The 9-hour burning tea light candles are designed for weddings and other events, they're relatively inexpensive, and they always look beautiful flickering gently in tea light candle holders, especially when reflected in mirrors.
+The 9-hour burning tea light candles are designed for weddings and other events, and they always look beautiful flickering gently in tea light candle holders, especially when reflected in mirrors.

 Flameless tea light candles